eric-lac/petitions/README.md

 *Install Profile*

 The codebase is released as-is and currently supports a specific, standalone website.
-In the future we would like to provide an install profile that supports a wider range of applications.
+In the future, we would like to provide an install profile that supports a wider range of applications.

 *Generic Theme*